By Roy Burner (Minister of the Gospel)

 A resurrected life is a venture beyond human imagination with rewards that are out of this world.
 There is a beauty in such a life that is experienced at the moment of conversion.

-A resurrected life could be expressed as an awaking, when the body is fresh and vigorous, as that of a person coming out of a comfortable sleep (Psalm 17:15).
-One person described the resurrected life as one's body being dirty and grimy; then taking a shower washing away all the filth, coming out with a clean and refreshed feeling.
+A resurrected life could be expressed as an awaking, when the body is fresh and vigorous, as that of a person coming out of a comfortable sleep.
+The Psalmist David wrote: As for me, I will behold your face in righteousness: I shall be satisfied, when I awake, with your likeness (Psalm 17:15).
+One person described the resurrected life as one's body being dirty and grimy; then taking a shower to wash away all the filth, coming out with a clean and refreshed feeling.

-The apostle Peter explained it as being blessed of God the Father and our Lord Jesus Christ, which according to his abundant mercy has given us a living hope by the resurrection of Jesus Christ; to an inheritance incorruptible, and undefiled, that fads not away, reserved in heaven for you (1 Peter 1:3-4).
+Scripture reveals: Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy has begotten us again unto a lively (living) hope by the resurrection of Jesus Christ from the dead, to an inheritance incorruptible, and undefiled, that fades not away, reserved in heaven for you (1 Peter 1:3-4).

 Peter's view of salvation is an ultimate salvation, a resurrected life in Christ, when the believer is rescued from this world into the presence of God.

-When one enters a resurrected life in Christ; those around you who knew prior to salvation will think it strange that you do not run with them to the same excess as before, will speak evil of you (1 Peter 4:4), not understanding what a new life in Christ entails.
+When one enters into a resurrected life in Christ; the unsaved will not understand your new path in life: Scripture reveals: They think it strange that you run not with them to the same excess of riot, speaking evil of you (1 Peter 4:4).
+They do not understand what a new life in Christ entails!

-A resurrected life in Christ does not entail the foolishness once endured, disobedience, being deceived into serving various lusts and pleasures, a life in malice and envy, and hatred.
-We see this in the makeup of the world we live in but after the love of God, and the Lord Jesus Christ, comes into one's heart their is a noticeable change (Titus 3:3-6).
+A resurrected life in Christ does not entail the foolishness once endured, of being deceived into serving various lusts and pleasures, a life of malice and envy, and hatred.
+We see this in the makeup of the world we live in; but after the love of God, and the Lord Jesus Christ, comes into one's heart there is a noticeable change.

-The works of the flesh will rapidly disappear when one begins to walk in a resurrected life in Christ: Adultery, fornication (sex outside of biblical marriage), uncleanness (or sexual impurity), lasciviousness (or sexual excess), idolatry (putting one's chief affections on any object or person instead of God), witchcraft (tampering with the occult), jealously, wrath, strife (or selfish ambitions), dissensions, divisions, envying, murder, drunkenness, and such like (Galatians 5:19-22).
+The works of the flesh will rapidly disappear when one begins to walk in a resurrected life in Christ.
+The works of the flesh are: Adultery, fornication (sex outside of biblical marriage), uncleanness (sexual impurity), lasciviousness (sexual excess), idolatry (putting one's chief affections on any object or person instead of God), witchcraft (tampering with the occult), hatred, emulations (jealously), wrath, strife (selfish ambitions), seditions (dissension), heresies (division), envying, murders, drunkenness, or revelings, and such like: of which they that do such things shall not inherit the kingdom of God (unless repentance comes into the picture) (Galatians 5:19-21).

-In a resurrected life in Christ one puts on the fruit of the Spirit which is: Love (the willing, sacrificial giving of oneself without thought of return), joy (gladness of heart), peace (freed from worry and fear), longsuffering (patience with others), kindness, generosity, faith, meekness (consideration of one's relations with others), and temperance (self-control) (Galatians 5:23).
+In a resurrected life in Christ one puts on the fruit of the Spirit which is: Love (the willing, sacrificial giving of oneself without thought of a return), joy (gladness of heart), peace (freed from worry and fear), longsuffering (patience with others), gentleness (kindness), goodness (generosity), faith (faithfulness), meekness (consideration of one's relations with others), and temperance (self-control): against such their is no law (Galatians 5:22-23).

-A resurrected life will being one's adversary, the Devil, into the forefront of one's life because of their commitment to Christ.
-Be sober, be vigilant; because your adversary the devil, as a roaring lion, walks about seeking whom he may devour (1 Peter 5:8).
+A resurrected life will bring one's adversary, the Devil, into the forefront of one's life because of one's commitment to Christ.
+Scripture reveals: Be sober, be vigilant; because your adversary the devil, as a roaring lion, walks about seeking whom he may devour (1 Peter 5:8).

-God's Word gives an assurance: Who resist steadfast in the faith, knowing that the same afflictions are experienced by your brethren that are in the world, the God of all grace, who has called us into his eternal glory by Christ Jesus, after you have suffered a while, make you perfect, establish, strengthen, and settle you (1 Peter 5:9-10).
+God's Word gives an assurance: Whom resist steadfast in the faith, knowing that the same afflictions are accomplished (experienced) in your brethren that are in the world.
+But the God of all grace, who has called us into his eternal glory by Christ Jesus, after you have suffered a while, make you perfect, stablish (establish), strengthen, and settle you (1 Peter 5:9-10).

-The Lord said to Peter, one of His disciples: Behold, Satan has desired to have you, that he may sift you as wheat; but I have prayed for you, that your faith fail not; and when you are converted, strengthen your brethren (Luke 22:32).
-Being converted meant Peter's having come back to his former stand in Christ.
-Jesus told Peter that before the rooster would crow He would deny Him three times.
+The Lord said to Peter, one of His disciples: Behold, Satan has desired to have you, that he may sift you as wheat; but I have prayed for you, that your faith fail not; and when you are converted, strengthen your brethren (Luke 22:31-32).
+Jesus told Peter that before the cock (rooster) would crow He would deny Him three times.
 He foretold of Peter's denial but also of his repentance.

-A resurrected life in Christ may entail failure (as in the case of Peter) but the door of forgiveness is always available (the path Peter took).
-God has cleared a pathway of forgiveness when repentance comes forth, even after one's initial conversion.
+A resurrected life in Christ may entail failure (as in the case of Peter) but the door of forgiveness is always available!
+God has cleared a pathway of forgiveness through repentance, even after one's initial conversion.

-The blood of Jesus Christ (shed on that eventful day on the Cross of Calvary for all of mankind) cleanses from all sin.
-If we confess our sins (a necessity before forgiveness can be extended), he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness (1 John 1:7-9).
+The blood of Jesus Christ (shed on that eventful day on the Cross of Calvary for all of mankind) cleanses from all sin!
+Scripture reveals: If we confess our sins (a necessity before forgiveness can be extended), he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness (1 John 1:9).

-The apostle Paul stated: If Christ be preached that he rose from the dead, how say some among you that there be no resurrection of the dead?
-If there be no resurrection of the dead, then is Christ not risen.
-And if Christ be not risen, then is our preaching is vain, and your faith is also vain (1 Corinthians 15:12-14).
+The Apostle Paul stated: Now if Christ be preached that he rose from the dead, how say some among you that there be no resurrection of the dead?
+But if there be no resurrection of the dead, then is Christ not risen; And if Christ be not risen, then is our preaching vain (futile), and your faith is also vain (1 Corinthians 15:12-14).

 A Bible commentary noted: Paul established first of all that resurrection is an essential part of the gospel.
 If one were to deny the resurrection; Christ would still be in the grave, preaching would be in vain, and our hope in Christ would not take us beyond this present life.

-Scripture identifies the fact that as Christ was raised from the dead, by the glory of the Father, even so we also should walk in the newness of life.
-For if we have been united together in the likeness of His death, certainly we shall be also in the likeness of his resurrection (Romans 6:4-5).
+Scripture reveals: Therefore we are buried with him (Christ) by baptism into death (dying out to self); that like (just) as Christ was raised up from the dead by the glory of the Father, even so we also should walk in the newness of life.
+For if we have been planted (united) together in the likeness of his death, we shall be also be in the likeness of his resurrection (Romans 6:4-5).

-The Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trumpet of God; and the dead in Christ shall rise first.
-Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air; and so shall be always be with the Lord (1 Thessalonians 4:14-17).
+Scripture reveals: For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump (trumpet) of God; and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air; and so shall be ever (always) be with the Lord (1 Thessalonians 4:16-17).

-Just prior to Jesus' resurrection, after His resurrection from the grave, while speaking to His disciples, they seen Him being taken up; and a cloud receiving them out of their sight.
+After Jesus' resurrection from the grave, while speaking to His disciples, they seen Him being taken up; and a cloud receiving them out of their sight.
 While they looked steadfastly toward heaven, two men stood by them in white apparel; which said:

-If the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also give life to your mortal bodies because of His Spirit that dwells in you (Romans 8:11).
-A resurrected life begins with acceptance of Jesus as one's Lord and Savior, the forgiveness of sin, and a new life in Christ.
+If the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken (give life) to your mortal bodies by (because of) His Spirit that dwells in you (Romans 8:11).
+A resurrected life begins with acceptance of Jesus as one's Lord and Savior, the forgiveness of sin, with a new life in Christ.